-- (1) A service station shall be permitted not more than two curb cuts for each arterial street frontage under City jurisdiction. - (2) Access on County roads and State highways shall be determined by Lane County and the Oregon Department of Transportation, respectively. - d.
-Signs f.
-Operations
+- (1) A service station shall be permitted not more than two curb cuts for each arterial street frontage under City jurisdiction. - (2) Access on County roads and State highways shall be determined by Lane County and the Oregon Department of Transportation, respectively.

+d.
+Signs

-See Sign Ordinance for requirements.
+See Sign Ordinance (A-155-A) for requirements.

-- e.
-Exterior Lighting - (1) Freestanding lighting fixtures shall not exceed a height of 20 feet. - (2) Lighting fixtures shall be shielded and not shine or glare off the property.
+e.
+Exterior Lighting

+- (1) Freestanding lighting fixtures shall not exceed a height of 20 feet. - (2) Lighting fixtures shall be shielded and not shine or glare off the property.